-Cruise the 30,000 Islands of this stunning archipelago and see the great Canadian wilderness like never before.
+Cruise the 30,000 Islands of this stunning archipelago in autumn to see the great Canadian wilderness like never before.

 Designed specifically to travel in extremely shallow channels such as those on Georgian Bay, the 132 ft-long boat is one of the largest tour ships in Canada, with open observation decks on each of its three levels.
-And oh! the magnificent scenes you’ll encounter on their signature two and three-hour cruises, as the ultra smooth boat silently navigates the brilliant blue waters.
+And oh! the magnificent scenes you’ll encounter on their signature fall cruise as the ultra smooth boat silently navigates the world’s largest fresh water archipelago.

 A tour aboard the Island Queen is also a tour of the UNESCO-designated Georgian Bay Biosphere Reserve (or at least part of this 230 kms of ecologically significant landscape that stretches from Port Severn in Muskoka up to the French River).
 The boat cruises by terrain that contains more than 1000 distinct habitats and which is home to more than 40 species-at-risk, including birds, reptiles and plants.
 (Keep your eyes peeled towards the shoreline for signs of wildlife as you journey along.)

-The three-hour afternoon cruise takes passengers through the outer islands of Georigan Bay to landscape you’re never seen anywhere else.
+Heading out from Parry Sound harbour, after first passing the vibrant maple trees along the shore, this three-hour afternoon cruise takes passengers out on Georgian Bay to landscape you’ve never seen anywhere else.
 The waves are constantly crashing upon these islands and the wind blows relentlessly, creating a beautiful and stark scene.
-The few trees are twisted and stunted from years of struggling against the elements, and much of the exposed granite has been washed of soil from years of erosion.
+On the rocks themselves, trees are twisted and stunted from years of struggling against the elements, and much of the exposed granite has been washed of soil from years of erosion.
 It’s all absolutely breathtaking.

 The Island Queen’s three-hour afternoon cruise provides a glimpse into First Nations culture on Georgian Bay.
 Circumnavigating Parry Island, the territory of the Wasauksing First Nation, passengers will see such prominent landmarks as Bear’s Head, so named for the unusual number of black bears spotted there in the summer.
 The Band also operates the Rose Point Swing Bridge.
 Originally built in the late 1800s, to this day it must be opened to let large vessels pass.